CSCfi/hpc-container-guide/index.md

 We also take inspirationsl from [Octave's dockerfiles](https://github.com/gnu-octave/docker) which provide great example of HPC compatible containers of a complex scientific application.

+## Reasons to use containers on HPC clusters
+Using containers on HPC clusters improve portability, consistency, reproducibility, and dependency management of scientific applications.
+By packaging applications and their dependencies, containers ensure consistent execution across different environments, reducing "works on my machine" issues and facilitating the movement of workloads between systems.
+This containerization approach greatly enhances reproducibility in scientific research, allowing researchers to share exact experimental environments and replicate results more easily.
+Additionally, containers effectively manage dependencies by encapsulating all necessary libraries, eliminating conflicts between software versions or incompatible libraries.
+This is particularly beneficial in multi-user HPC environments where diverse software requirements are common.

+Containers also reduce the load to the parallel file system on HPC clusters.
+Apptainer encapsulates entire software environments into single, compressed file, drastically reducing the number of files and disk space used on the parallel file system.
+Also, loading single large file requires fewer file system operations leading to faster startup time and less burden on the parallel file system.

 ## General principles
 We break down containerization into three acticities: